etijskens/et-micc2/LINKS.rst

 * `Learn something new about Python every day in less than 1 minute <https://www.youtube.com/c/PythonIn1Minute/videos>`_
 * `The pass Statement: How to Do Nothing in Python <https://realpython.com/python-pass/>`_
 * `73 Examples to Help You Master Python's f-strings <https://miguendes.me/amp/73-examples-to-help-you-master-pythons-f-strings>`_
+* `Python f-strings Are More Powerful Than You Might Think <https://martinheinz.dev/blog/70>`_
+* `The Correct Way to Overload Functions in Python <https://towardsdatascience.com/the-correct-way-to-overload-functions-in-python-b11b50ca7336>`_

 Useful packages
 ---------------